 4. Faifo Coffee

 Faifo Coffee shop has a rooftop terrace overlooking Hội An Old Town.
 It is one of the best views you can easily get, overlooking the terracotta roofs.
-The drinks aren’t cheap (38,000 VND for an Americano) but its got a great atmosphere and is well worth a stop if you want to get a view over Hoi An with an Instagram perfect cup of coffee and ancient roofs.
+The drinks are average for Hoi An Old Town (38,000 VND for an Americano) and its got a great atmosphere and is well worth a stop if you want to get a view over Hoi An with an Instagram perfect cup of coffee and ancient roofs.
 Perhaps the best place in Hoi An to take pictures of the roofs.

 5. “Hoi An Vibes Only” sign